fyrkant/fyrkant/README.md

 🤓 I'm a web developer that likes learning new stuff!

-🎧 Currently working as a frontend developer at Formulate.
+🎧 Currently working as a frontend developer at Relex Solutions.

-💿 Getting into Remix right now - really cool stuff!